cocos/cocos-docs/en/animation/animation-create.md

 ![mount clip](./animation-create/mount-clip.png)

-The above briefly describes how to create Animation components and animation clips in the **Animation** panel, for more information about the creation and properties of Animation components, please refer to the [Animation Component Reference](./animation-comp.md).
-For more information on how to create animation clips, please refer to the end of this article.
+The above briefly describes how to create Animation components and animation clips in the **Animation** panel, for more information about the creation and properties of Animation components, please refer to the [Animation Component](./animation-comp.md) documentation.
+For additional information on how to create animation clips, please refer to the end of this article.

-Next, go ahead and click **Enter animation editing mode** to start [edit-animation-clip](edit-animation-clip.md).
+Next, click **Enter animation editing mode** to start [edit-animation-clip](edit-animation-clip.md).
 The newly created empty Animation Clip is displayed in the animation editor as follows:

 ![empty clip](./animation-create/empty-clip.png)